70% of college students gain weight by graduation

 - Students in pass/fail programs must provide proof of passing status

 Who is Eligible To Apply?

 Any current full time undergraduate or graduate student attending an accredited college or university with a cumulative GPA of 3.7 is welcome to apply.
 Medical school students may provide proof of their pass/ fail classes.

 Do I Have To Be Enrolled in a University or College to Apply?

 Yes.
 You must submit proof of full time enrollment status along with your essay.
 The scholarship funds will be sent directly to the financial aid office of the winning candidate’s institution.

 What Are Acceptable Documents To Prove Enrollment Status and GPA?

-Two scholarships of $2,500 each will be awarded annually.
+A scholarship prize of $2,500 will be awarded annually.
 Recipients are only eligible to receive the scholarship once.

 Selection Process and Notification